E28MS/CloudPortfolio/Projects/Bicep/Project Overview.md

 ## Introduction
 In recent months, I have learned a lot about the cloud and applied this knowledge to relatively small assignments.
 This will all come together in the next big assignment where I will improve and automate an existing architecture.

-In the coming weeks, I will work individually on solutions for Azure.
-This project was originally designed to be completed as part of a team at the end of my Cloud Engineering course but our cohort did not get the opportunity to do this.
-I decided that this would enhance my portfolio and showcase my skills, so I will be adapting as I go.
+In the coming weeks, I will work on solutions for Azure.
+This project was originally designed to be completed as part of a team but I decided that this would enhance my portfolio and showcase my skills, so I will be doing this project solo.

 ### What do I expect to learn in this project?
-- Gain and apply new knowledge with little guidance
+- Gain and apply new knowledge with little to no guidance
 - Understand the project at an abstract level
 - Solve problems independently
-- Engage in discussions about technical elements
+- Engage in discussions about technical elements with my former learning coach at Techgrounds and one of my team members that did the Cloud Engineering course with me.
-- Suggest improvements at both code and project levels
+- Implement improvements at both code and project levels

 ## Requirements
 - Your GitHub repository